input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

 Decided: do it publisher side.

+Comment: Duncan

+> Agree.
+Lets do it at the publisher side.
+The most expensive resource is the network traffic.

 ### Dead subscriptions due to half-open connections

 cardano-sl pull request
 [#1852](https://github.com/input-output-hk/cardano-sl/pull/1852) was made to fix [CSL-1676] and is relevant to pub/sub.
 We'll keep this solution or something like it in order to detect dead subscriptions.

+Comment: Duncan

+> Yes we'll need something like this.
+It may become simpler by using the same subscription channel for the notification messages.

 ### Number of subscribers